napster21/MEAN-Stack-Training/README.md

 Now, spent lots of time on the MEAN-Stack-Tutorial.pdf.
 It walks you through MEAN stack and building a simple blogging application similar to the one on Facebook.

+You'll need to be familiar with the Github platform to collaborate on different parts of the same project with your team members.
+If this is your first time using Git, go through the brief tutorial provided here to see how it works: https://guides.github.com/activities/hello-world/

 Finally, when you are done, start learning version control software git and github.
 (Git+Github.md will help you with this.)
 You'll want to push your blog application onto github just as an exercise and to show off your hard work.

 ## Important Topics